anovanmaximuz/restaurant-nestjs-docker-rabbit-mysql/README.md

 ```

 ## API Documentations
-Available for auth/micro and order service, using swagger as an API generator to make it easier to consume.
+Available for auth and order service, using swagger as an API generator to make it easier to consume.
-- Order API documentation can be access via `http://localhost:3001/docs`
+- Order API documentation can be access via `http://localhost:3000/docs`
-- Auth or Micro API documentation can be access via `http://localhost:3000/docs`
+- Auth API documentation can be access via `http://localhost:3001/docs`

 ![alt text](https://github.com/anovanmaximuz/uki/blob/master/img/swagger.png?raw=true)

 ## Usage

-The application provides four services: `micro` `order` `notification` `kitchen`. `micro` to handle user authentication, `order` to place an order, check the menu and status, `notification` tasked with sending order notification emails, `kitchen` receive orders and carry out order processing. where the orders will be sent to the orders queue to RabbitMQ and consumed by notifications and kitchen service.
+The application provides four services: `auth` `order` `notification` `kitchen`. `auth` to handle user authentication, `order` to place an order, check the menu and status, `notification` tasked with sending order notification emails, `kitchen` receive orders and carry out order processing. where the orders will be sent to the orders queue to RabbitMQ and consumed by notifications and kitchen service.

 ## How to Use
 1. Make you has been registered to get user_id